DPDC County Elected Officers and Staff

 - (vm) 630-421-2405

 Chair, Bob Peickert, is serving his 5th term as the leader of the Democratic Party in DuPage.
 He is a lifelong Illinois resident with four decades living and working in DuPage.
-A member of four unions in his career, he was chosen for a team that helped Polish Solidarity teachers learn how to create successful unions and negotiate solid contracts back in the late 80’s and early 90’s.
+A member of four unions in his career, he was chosen for a team that helped Polish Solidarity teachers create successful unions and negotiate solid contracts in the late 80’s and early 90’s.
 It was his idea, in 2006, to create a group whose single commitment was to Turn DuPage Blue and he has dedicated the last decade to see that realized.
 He also spends lots of time with his 3 children and 5 grandchildren, the oldest of whom is taking up politics as part of her service to DuPage as well.

 - First-Vice Chair